 John added to the Hartley estate by purchasing Hartley Cottage, Stocks Farm and Forge Cottage.
 When John died, his elder son Thomas inherited Fairby.
 Thomas only had 2 children, Newton (1718-35) and Mary (1721-98), so when he died in 1747 it was Mary who became Fairby's new owner.
 Mary had married Richard Treadwell three years previously.
 Richard (1711-1803) lived to the age of 92, and his son Francis (1758-1851) matched him for longevity.
 Thus Fairby had only 2 owners in over a century.
 Recently an 1825 mortgage of Fairby has come to light, itself mainly to pay off an earlier mortgage.
 It records that Francis Treadwell had made an exchange of land with the neighbouring owner.

-The Treadwells parted with ownership soon after (the 1852 advert gives a detailed description of the farm), and Mr J T Smith became the next owner.
+The Treadwells parted with ownership soon after (the 1852 advert gives a detailed description of the farm).
+Judge William Talfourd bought it at auction for £6,500.
+Mr J T Smith became the owner a few years later.
 He employed Thomas Coulson as bailiff; Thomas was fined for letting a farm hand cattle along the highway in a foot and mouth outbreak in 1867.
 And on 7 March 1869 arsonists set fire to a wheat stack on the farm, in spite of the best efforts of the Dartford Fire Brigade, the stack was destroyed; the insurance company offered an enormous reward of £25 for information leading to an arrest.
 Edith Morton bought the house and 20 acres of land for £1,000 in 1906 and then spent £4,900 on the buildings and gardens.
 It was at this time the house came to be called Fairby Grange.
 She was succeeded by solicitor Robert Emmet in 1910.

 Mr J T Smith sold it to James Timmins Chance, an glass industrialist from Smethwick.
 Then Thomas Morton bought the house and 20 acres of land for £1,000 in 1905 and then spent £4,900 on the buildings and gardens.
 It was at this time the house came to be called Fairby Grange.
 She was succeeded by Robert Emmet in 1910.
 The remainder of the estate was bought by Smallowners Limited and divided into smallholdings.